 Getting found online

 Peter and Angela certainly seem to have cracked the two key challenges facing any online business.
 Firstly, attract people to your website and get them to buy, and, secondly, provide products and a service that keep them coming back for more.

 "Our marketing is all online," says Peter.
 "We've been using search advertising since we first set up and we're still using it today.
 We also advertise and have links on other websites, such as bridal sites and shopping sites to bring people to our website."

 Peter employs someone to help with pay-per-click and search engine optimisation, but he's no novice when it comes to online marketing.
 "We get a lot of business from people finding us in searches.
 You've got to be on the first page."

 Search marketing tips and tricks

-It took Peter a couple of years to see which keywords work best and really maximise results on AdWords.
+It took Peter a couple of years to see which keywords work best and really make the most of pay-per-click advertising.
 "Believe me, it's a big exercise," he says.
-"We understood the basics quite quickly but it took us a couple of years to really understand all the potential of AdWords and you are learning all the time.
+"We understood the basics quite quickly but it took us a couple of years to really understand all the potential of search advertising and you are learning all the time.
 It's worth it, but you have to dedicate a lot of time to it."

 Getting the basics right